Development of Libraries

 As a precursor to the development of the LSTA Five-Year Plan for 2008 - 2012, a more general statewide plan and vision was developed that provided guidance to Washington libraries as they worked collaboratively to achieve mutually supportive goals.
 Much of this vision remains valid during the current period.

 The Statewide Vision is a document that grew from the discussions at the four future search conferences held in February 2007 in Everett, Kennewick, Olympia, and Spokane.
 It is a summation of the vision of the participants of those conferences.
 The activities/objectives which are found within the vision are to be accomplished at many levels, local, regional, and state.
 Not every significant library service or issue is included in this plan – only those that are deemed most critical to the future of libraries or which have not yet been fully realized.

 Each year the Washington State Library submits an annual report on the use of LSTA funding to the Institute of Museum and Library Services.
-The 2010 report was submitted to the Institute of Museum and Library Services in December 2011 and is the latest report available.
-For more details on programs funded by LSTA monies, please visit our Services for Libraries site.
+The current Annual Report is for the use of the 2015 award.

 Washington State Library

 We encourage your feedback.
 If you have comments or suggestions, please use our feedback form